sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 appreciated!
 (By request, I've updated some of the files below to have internal hyperlinks.)

+* <a href = "/files/anomaly-obstruction.pdf">The Smith fiber sequence and invertible field theories (2023),</a>
+and <a href = "/files/physics-anomaly.pdf">A Long Exact Sequence in Symmetry Breaking (2024);</a>;
+joint with <a href = "https://www.math.purdue.edu/~adebray/">Arun Debray</a>, <a href = "https://math.mit.edu/directory/profile.html?pid=2232">Cameron Krulewski</a>, <a href = "https://leon2k2k2k.github.io/">Leon Liu</a>, <a href = "https://math.mit.edu/directory/profile.html?pid=2242">Natalia Pacheco-Tallaj</a>, and <a href = "https://math.berkeley.edu/~ragnar/">Ryan Thorngren</a>.
+Last update: May 2024. <a href = "https://arxiv.org/abs/2309.16749">arXiv</a>.<br>
+Studies defects in symmetry breaking phases via the anomaly of their defects, and obstructions to the existence of symmetry breaking phases with a local defect using the Anderson dual of a cofiber sequence of Thom spectra.
+The second of these separates out the physics from the math.

 * <a href = "/files/PGL2-cubes.pdf">Derived geometric Satake for
   $$\mathrm{PGL}_2^{\times 3}/\mathrm{PGL}_2^\mathrm{diag}$$ (2024).</a> Last
 update: March 2024. <a href = "https://arxiv.org/abs/2404.09853">arXiv</a>. <br>